Updated: Oct 18

 Her other symptoms included daily exhaustion with weak and heavy legs, terrible digestion (Gastroparesis) involving nausea, heartburn, bloating and constipation, severe alcohol intolerance, random intense hot flushes and perspiration, twitching muscles, throat infections, blurred vision, brain fog, insomnia or recurring nightmares to name but a few.
 It took her months to have her symptoms taken seriously and even longer to get a diagnosis.

-Finally, a year after the glandular fever, Mandy was told she had PoTS (Postural Orthostatic Tachycardia Syndrome).
+Finally, a year after the glandular fever, Mandy was told she had PoTS (Postural Orthostatic Tachycardia Syndrome) after tests at a top London hospital.
 This is a relatively common disorder (1 in 100 young people) but it is not yet well understood (or easily identified).
 The syndrome involves a disruption to the Autonomic Nervous System, in other words the backroom of our nervous system that controls blood pressure, blood supply to the brain, our digestive system and many other 'automatic' functions of the body like sleep and body temperature control.
 As yet, there is no known cure.

 Months of trying different drugs like Midodrine from the hospital followed, but all of them made Mandy feel even worse - both agitated and sick, with the PoTS symptoms only slightly improved.
 Mandy made the decision to stop the meds altogether and try to find natural alternatives.
 When she came to see me she was pretty desperate.